surirohit/multi-agent-traffic-simulation/README.md

 ## Format of the datasets
 Every row is associated with an agent

--'Agent' column - the unique id of the corresponding agent -'Start' column - the unique id of the starting node on the map for the corresponding agent -'Dest' column - the unique id of the desired destination node on the map for the corresponding agent -'Time' column - the starting time of the agent in seconds (the simulation starts at time 0)
+- 'Agent' column - the unique id of the corresponding agent
+- 'Start' column - the unique id of the starting node on the map for the corresponding agent
+- 'Dest' column - the unique id of the desired destination node on the map for the corresponding agent
+- 'Time' column - the starting time of the agent in seconds (the simulation starts at time 0)

 ### Case 1
 In this scenario agents are randomly generated over the map, with random destinations varying